p3trichorr/soal-shift-sisop-modul-1-I07-2021/README.md

 **c.
 Show The Number Of Occurrences Of The Error And Info For Each User**

-In number 1c, we need to show the number of occurances of the error and info for each user
+In number 1c, we need to show the number of occurances of the error and info for each user.
 ```
 Error: cat syslog.log|grep ERROR|cut -d "(" -f2|cut -d ")" -f1|sort|uniq -c
 Info: cat syslog.log|grep INFO|cut -d "(" -f2|cut -d ")" -f1|sort|uniq -c